Sedecias/LexRex/README.md

 to preserve the licenses and permissions of the mods and plugins that are used within the LexRex server pack.
-If at any time we run afoul of your licensing, and you hold the rights to the content in question, please contact us without delay and we'll rectify the issue with extreme haste.
+If at any time we run afoul of your licensing, if you hold the rights to the content in question, or if you would like to withdraw permission, please contact us without delay and we'll rectify the issue with extreme haste.
 You are most likely to get our attention through filing an issue here, or directly contacting our staff (tagged |LEXREX TEAM|) on our [Discord](https://discord.gg/zq6hvTS).